evankiely/OpynSpecimen/README.md

 - `Integration.makeParticipants(env, matchPPID=False)`
   - Creates the Participant object, populates it with data, and passes it to be uploaded
   - **env**: The environment this function is targeted at
-  - **matchPPID**: If `True`, will match existing participants in a collection protocol to those being uploaded, based on PPID, and merge/update them.
+  - **matchPPID**: If `True`, will match existing participants in a Collection Protocol to those being uploaded, based on PPID, and merge/update them.
 This is very useful when the upload data has MRN or EMPI values, but the existing participants do not
 - `Integration.uploadParticipants(matchPPID=False)`
   - The function that is called to begin the participant upload process.
 Looks for a document named in the following format: "participants_[envCode]_miscOtherInfo.csv"
-  - **matchPPID**: If `True`, will match existing participants in a collection protocol to those being uploaded, based on PPID, and merge/update them.
+  - **matchPPID**: If `True`, will match existing participants in a Collection Protocol to those being uploaded, based on PPID, and merge/update them.
 This is very useful when the upload data has MRN or EMPI values, but the existing participants do not
 - `Integration.universalUpload()`
   - The function is our answer to the "Master Specimen" template, and accomodates either that template or a custom template that has the fields your data requires from each of the supported upload templates (currently: participant, visit, and specimen), since it approaches this as a sequence of uploading those templates.
 We also prefer to use the term "Univseral" over "Master" in most cases.
 It looks for a document named in the following format: "universal_[envCode]_miscOtherInfo.csv"
 - `Integration.matchVisit(env, visitName)`
   - Matches visits against those that already exist in a given environment, based on that visit's name
   - **env**: The environment this function is targeted at
   - **visitName**: The name of the visit to be matched.
-Will match only exact, but will match the first instance of that name, so must be unique within an given collection protocol
+Will match only exact, but will match the first instance of that name, so must be unique within an given Collection Protocol
 - `Integration.makeVisits(env, universal=False)`
   - Creates the Visit object, populates it with data, and passes it to be uploaded
   - **env**: The environment this function is targeted at